- Search The Registry

-The House and Senate approved a resolution expressing "profound regret for the involuntary servitude of Africans, and calling for reconciliation among all Floridians."
-There was no discussion before the unanimous voice votes, but the reading of the resolution, which described how slaves' ears were nailed to posts during whippings brought some lawmakers, including Black Democratic Tampa Sen. Arthenia Joyner, to tears.
+The House and Senate approved a resolution expressing "profound regret for the involuntary servitude of Africans and calling for reconciliation among all Floridians."
+There was no discussion before the unanimous voice votes.
+Still, the resolution reading, which described how slaves' ears were nailed to posts during whippings, brought some lawmakers, including Black Democratic Tampa Sen. Arthenia Joyner, to tears.
 Gov. Charlie Crist visited the Senate chamber to watch the vote.
 In the House, Speaker Marco Rubio, R-West Miami, took the unusual step of ordering all members to their seats.
 And in a rare appearance, Senate President Ken Pruitt, R-Port St. Lucie, sat at Rubio's side.
 "This was as sincere and as meaningful an apology as could be given," Pruitt said.
 "It was important for the words to stand on their own."

 Just before the American Civil War, in 1860, there were nearly 62,000 slaves in Florida, 44 percent of the state population, and their subjugation was embedded in the culture.
 In a letter in 1861, former territorial governor Richard Keith Call described "persons of African descent" as "an animal, in the form of a man, possessing the greatest physical power & without one principle of his nature, one faculty of mind or feeling of heart, without spirit or pride of character, to enable him to regard slavery as a degradation."

-Plantation owners from Virginia, the Carolina's and other Southern states moved their operations and their slaves to Florida's cheaper land, primarily in the Panhandle.
-Old Capitol curator John Phelps recounted some of that history for senators, reading from historic documents, including Call's letter.
-He told senators about slave codes and laws from the 1820s that spelled out slave punishments, including having their ears nailed to posts while they stood for an hour and received "lashes on his or her bare back."
+Plantation owners from Virginia, Carolina's and other Southern states moved their operations and slaves to Florida's cheaper land, primarily in the Panhandle.
+Old Capitol curator John Phelps recounted some of that history for senators, reading from historical documents, including Call's letter.
+He told senators about slave codes and laws from the 1820s that spelled out slave punishments, including having their ears nailed to posts while they stood for an hour and receiving "lashes on his or her bareback."
 Legalized slavery ended in Florida after the war with the approval of the 1868 state Constitution, but not until Wednesday did the state apologize.
 Some lawmakers worry the apology could open a flood of apologies to other groups, from women who previously couldn't vote to Indians whose land was taken.

 WHEREAS, African slavery was sanctioned and enforced through laws enacted by Florida's first Territorial Legislative Council in 1822, and